Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 Your brain wasn't designed for 7 hours of staring at tiny boxes.
-Here's how to fight video call exhaustion without more caffeine or willpower.
+Here's a look at video-call exhaustionâand a small wearable ritual some people choose for those days.

 Let's be real: Zoom fatigue is the silent pandemic no one's talking about.
 You wake up, grab coffee, open your laptop, and suddenly it's 4pm and you've barely moved.
 Your face hurts from fake-smiling at a camera.
 Your brain feels like scrambled eggs.
 And the only thing standing between you and a complete meltdown is the mute button.